cavo789/marknotes/readme.md

 ## 4. :book: Documentation

-Marknotes's documentation is available on the marknotes demo site: [https://www.marknotes.fr](https://www.marknotes.fr).
-See the marknotes entry.

-You can also find a "not-updated-version" documentation on the wiki here: [https://github.com/cavo789/marknotes/wiki](https://github.com/cavo789/marknotes/wiki) **that documentation needs review**
+You can find a "not-updated-version" documentation on the wiki here: [https://github.com/cavo789/marknotes/wiki](https://github.com/cavo789/marknotes/wiki) **that documentation needs review**

 ---